Requirements¶

 > cd salmon

-Setting the appropriate flags, you can then run the CMake configure step as follows:
+If you prefer to pass flags manually, you can still run the CMake configure step as follows:

 > cmake [FLAGS] ..